The Origin Story Nobody Expected — Modern Paraphrase | nocap.bible

 That's not a deflection.
 That's a flex.
 His name — his very nature — is beyond what Manoah could comprehend.
 It's giving mystery, it's giving divine authority, and Manoah had absolutely no idea what he was standing in front of. 👑

-Manoah took the young goat and a grain offering and offered it on the rock to the Lord — "to the one who works wonders."
+took the young goat and a and offered it on the rock to the Lord — "to the one who works wonders."
 And then things got absolutely unhinged.

-As the flame rose from the altar toward , the angel of the Lord went up in the flame.
-Just ascended straight into the fire and disappeared.
+As the flame rose from the toward , the went up in the flame.
+Just ascended straight into the and disappeared.
 Manoah and his wife watched the whole thing and immediately fell face-first to the ground.

 The angel never came back.
 And NOW Manoah finally put it together: